 Counseling is available at all three RCCD college locations and appointments can be made online through WebAdvisor.
-If you have questions about making an appointment or which classes to take, how to transfer to another college, vocational programs, etc., please contact your home college counseling department at one of the following numbers: Moreno Valley College: (951) 571-6104 receive a passing grade in order to be eligible to register now for the same course next term.
-The form is available online through Moreno Valley College's Admissions and Records webpage.
+If you have questions about making an appointment or which classes to take, how to transfer to another college, vocational programs, etc., please contact your home college counseling department at one of the following numbers: Moreno Valley College: (951) 571-6104.